-The program is designed to help you document your progress towards the certificate as you complete each observation.
-For successful observations, you may check off the "®" or "©" symbol as appropriate or use the check mark in the upper right corner if all the required observations for an objective are met.
-A basic recording form is provided on p.
-50, as well as a drawing template on p.
-49. They can both be photocopied as needed.
-You may also want to create your own logbook to record additional details of your observing session, such as lighting conditions, libration, observing location, instrument, and so on.
-Note that recording the date and time of each observation is required, though a general note stating the date and length of each complete observing session is acceptable.
+You must use the supplied Isabel Williamson Lunar Observing Program Logbook to officially record your observations, or you may use an alternate logging system with the same level of detail.
+That logbook must accompany your application.
+As a convenience, you may use this Guide as a checklist to monitor your progress-e.g. you can check off he "®" or "©" symbol as appropriate or use the check mark in the upper right corner if all the required observations for an objective are met; however, this casual checklisting does not constitute a logbook.
+Note that recording the date and time of each observation is required, along with remarks about the observation.
 Other details and drawings are optional, although recommended.
-A suggested optional project for astro-photographers is to image each objective for further study, or as a memento.
+A suggested optional project for astrophotographers is to image each objective for further study, or as a memento.